robotcodedev/robotcode/docs/cli/config.md

 is considered relative to that unless it is absolute.

 corresponds to the `-d --outputdir dir` option of _robot_

+## rebot.parse-include

+Type: Optional[List[Union[str, StringExpression]]]

+Parse only files matching `pattern`.
+It can be:
+- a file name or pattern like `example.robot` or `*.robot` to parse all files matching that name,
+- a file path like `path/to/example.robot`, or
+- a directory path like `path/to/example` to parse all files in that directory, recursively.

+corresponds to the `-I --parseinclude pattern *` option of _robot_

 ## rebot.pre-rebot-modifiers